Jo-R/component-library/src/components/accordion/accordionWithContext/README.md

 This version of the accordion is a simplified versio of the reach UI accordion to learn about using context to manage the parent child relationships in components like these.
+It lacks a bit in styling and code structure.